vishalsingh2972/NamasteJS-Notes/Notes/5-Window-this.md

 - *this* points to *window*
 > this === window -> true (at global level)
 ```
 var a = 10;      // not inside any func.
-So will get attached to the global object
+So will be present in the global space and is attached to the global object
 function b() {    // this function is not inside any function.
-So this fucnction itself will also get attached to the global object
+So this fucnction itself will be present in the global space and is attached to the global object
-  var x = 5;    // this is present inside the function, so this will NOT get attached to the global object
+  var x = 5;    // this is present inside the function, so this will will NOT be present in the global space and is NOT attached to the global object
  }
 console.log(window.a); //gives us "a" value
 console.log(this.a); //this points to window so it returns "a" value